Gov. Abbott Drops Border Inspections Order After Texas, Mexico Reach Deals

 The Texas-Mexico agreements ultimately put a positive spin on a chaotic move which featured numerous traffic snarls at the border, intense public backlash, and fears of economic stagnation.

-Instead, the results created traffic jams that kept some drivers waiting for up to 30 hours.
-There were also non-drivers, or protesters, clogging the bridge connecting Del Rio in Texas to Mexico's Ciudad Acuña.
+Instead, the results created traffic jams that kept some drivers waiting for up to 30 hours in one sitting.
+There were also non-drivers, or protesters, clogging up the bridge connecting the Del Rio in Texas to Mexico's Ciudad Acuña.

 According to Abbott's office, the first domino in this process fell on Thursday, when Mexican Gov. Samuel García signed a memorandum of understanding between the State of Texas and the Free and Sovereign State of Nuevo León to enhance border security measures to prevent illegal immigration.